— Dwight E. Eisenhower

 Estate planning is not just for the wealthy.
 A well-thought-out estate plan can fulfill many roles and provide guidance not only at death, but also during life.
 The process involves aligning beneficiary designations with your intentions, identifying guardians for your children and pets, authorizing individuals to handle your affairs, and incorporating insurance policies when necessary, as well as minimizing court fees, attorney fees, and taxes.
 Preserving and transferring your wealth is the final step in a successful financial plan.
 Contact our Certified Financial PlannersTM to discuss the role an estate plan plays in your financial future.

 Estate Planning Throughout Life

 One of the greatest gifts you can give your family is to prepare for the day you’ll be gone.
 Not having an estate plan unnecessarily burdens your family, may subject the estate to probate and attorneys’ fees, and deprives you of deciding how your assets will be disbursed.
 Our approach to estate planning involves full integration with our investment, retirement, tax and insurance planning services.
 This comprehensive approach helps you build and conserve wealth and make intentional choices about dispersing your assets in a tax-efficient manner.
 When that time comes, we continue to work on your behalf, assisting your family in facilitating a smooth transfer.

 Who Needs an Estate Plan?

 Anyone who owns property, a home, a car, a bank account, investments, retirement accounts, personal belongings, etc., needs an estate plan.
-At a minimum, Durable and Healthcare Powers of Attorneys are necessary to provide authorization to individuals to make healthcare decisions on your behalf should you be unable.
+At a minimum, Durable and Healthcare Powers of Attorneys are necessary to provide authorization to individuals to make financial and healthcare decisions on your behalf should you be unable.